yuktibhatt/Petroleum-CLI/README.md

+1. Install node js (if already installed go to step 2) Headover to the https://nodejs.org/ and download the latest version of the node.
+Download the LTS version.
+Go through the installation process mentioned there and check the installed version from your terminal by node -v.
-1. clone the repository
+2. Clone the repository
-git clone https://yuktibhatt@bitbucket.org/yuktibhatt/yipl-intern-petroleum-report.git
+Open you git bash and clone the repository. git clone https://yuktibhatt@bitbucket.org/yuktibhatt/yipl-intern-petroleum-report.git
-2. Install the node modules
+3. Install the node modules
 - npm install
-3. Install sqlite database
+4. Install sqlite database
-refer the link for installation "https://www.tutorialspoint.com/sqlite/sqlite_installation.htm"
+Refer the link for installation "https://www.tutorialspoint.com/sqlite/sqlite_installation.htm"
-4. Run the migrations
+5. Run the migrations
 - npm run migrate
-5. Run the following commands
+6. Run the following commands
  i. to fetch the data:   node index.js fetch-oil-data ii. to store data in a file:   node index.js store-oil-data-in-file --filename data iii. to store data in the database:    node index.js store-oil-data --tablename reports